 All tourism businesses are required to certify full compliance with the provisions of the Puerto Rico Tourism Company (PRTC) Health and Safety Destination Program in order to protect both the workforce in the tourism industry and consumers.
-These guidelines shall be available http://prtc-covid19.com/knowledgeat base/health-and-safety-destination-wide-program/.
+These guidelines available at http://prtc-covid19.com/knowledge- shall be base/health-and-safety-destination-wide-program/.
 In accordance with the provisions of the program, all hospitality businesses must complete the "Declaration of Agreement" electronically so that the PRTC may verify compliance by means of random unannounced compliance inspection measures.
-In order to monitor compliance, the PRTC is hereby authorized to enter into any collaborative agreement to designate a joint compliance team that will have the authority to inspect tourism facilities and enforce compliance with the provisions of this Order.
+In order to monitor compliance, the PRTC is hereby authorized to enter into any collaborative agreement to designate a joint compliance team that will have the authority to inspect tourism facilities and enforce faithful compliance with the provisions of this Order.

-The opening of pools is hereby authorized, at up to thirty percent (30%) of their design capacity, exclusively for guests and by making reservations.
+The opening of pools continues to be authorized at up to thirty percent (30%) of their design capacity, exclusively for guests and by making reservations, provided that these businesses are able to undertake the necessary monitoring to ensure faithful compliance with all precautionary measures.
+A physical distance of six (6) feet shall be kept among individuals in all hotel areas.
 The hotel management shall be responsible for having the necessary personnel to monitor compliance with health protocols at all times and shall report any violation of the provisions of this Order to the Puerto Rico Police Department.
 The Puerto Rico Tourism Company may issue additional guidelines.

-Restaurant dining rooms may remain open during the hours authorized under the lockdown, provided that their operation does not exceed thirty percent (30%) of the maximum occupancy stated by the building code currently in effect in Puerto Rico (PR Building Code 2018) and that a physical distance of six (6) to nine (9) feet between diners is guaranteed.
+Restaurant dining rooms may remain open during the hours authorized by the curfew, provided that their operation does not exceed thirty percent (30%) of the maximum occupancy stated by the building code currently in effect in Puerto Rico (PR Building Code 2018) and that a physical distance of six (6) feet between diners is guaranteed.
 Furthermore, outdoor dining areas may operate at their maximum capacity, provided that they meet all precautionary measures regarding the use of face masks and frequent handwashing at all times and guaranteeing physical distancing.
 Restaurants that have a bar within their establishment (the counter area where all kinds of drinks are prepared and served) must keep the bar closed.
 The sale and consumption of alcoholic beverages must take place in the dining room.

-It is important to clarify that if accommodating a number of people equivalent to the thirty percent (30%) maximum capacity required by this order within the same space would make it impossible to observe physical distancing, the restaurant shall be required to further reduce occupancy to a level that makes it possible to ensure that diners can remain six (6) to nine (9) feet apart.
+It is important to clarify that if accommodating a number of people equivalent to the thirty percent (30%) maximum capacity required by this order within the same space would make it impossible to observe physical distancing, the restaurant shall be required to further reduce occupancy to a level that makes it possible to ensure that diners can remain six (6) feet apart.